J-CF-Leung/Study_Vault/Physics/Condensed matter physics/AQCMP.md

 ## Manifestation of e-ph interactions
 ### Resistivity
 - _Resistivity_ is commonly caused by the e-ph interaction
-	- At _extremely low_ temperatures, scattering is dominated by _impurities_ and becomes temperature-independent
+	- At _extremely low_ temperatures, there will also be _impurity scattering_
 - _Temperature dependence_ of e-ph scattering is typically:
 $$\begin{align} \rho(T\gg\Theta_{D})&\propto T \\ \rho(T\ll\Theta_{D})&=\rho_{0}(1+AT^{5}+\dots)
 \end{align}$$

 - e-ph scattering contributes to _relaxation processes_ that bring the crystal to _equilibrium_
-- There is an associated _relaxation time_
+- There is an associated _relaxation time_ after switching off the perturbation

 ### Conventional superconductivity
 - Phonons _mediate_ an _effective attractive force_ between _electron pairs_, within a _Debye energy from the Fermi surface_